 What you can do to reduce your risk of cancer

 Statistically, one in two of us may develop cancer in our lifetime.
-Although we won’t always be able to avoid it, Cancer Research UK says four in ten cancers are preventable.
+Although we won’t always be able to avoid it, according to this Cancer Research UK article, four in ten cancers are preventable.
 So, what can you do to reduce your risk?

 1. Stop smoking